ClaytonPerroni/nfl-rushing/README.md

-# theScore "the Rush" Interview Challenge
+# theScore "the Rush" Challenge
 At theScore, we are always looking for intelligent, resourceful, full-stack developers to join our growing team.
 To help us evaluate new talent, we have created this take-home interview question.
 This question should take you no more than a few hours.

 **All candidates must complete this before the possibility of an in-person interview.
 During the in-person interview, your submitted project will be used as the base for further extensions.**